DFHack/dfhack/docs/Quickstart.rst

 The second place to check is the DFHack control panel: `gui/control-panel`.
 It will give you an overview of which tools are currently enabled, and will allow you to toggle them on or off, see help text for them, or launch their dedicated configuration UIs.
-You can launch the control panel from anywhere with the Ctrl-Shift-E hotkey or by selecting it from the logo hover list.
+You can open the control panel from anywhere with the Ctrl-Shift-E hotkey or by selecting it from the logo hover list.

 In the control panel, you can also select which tools you'd like to be